Volorf/Sparkliner/README.md

 2. Copy the contents to the plugin folder.

 ## What do you need first
-Sparkliner create graph with JSON data.
+Sparkliner creates graph with JSON data.
 First your need have it.
 It looks like that:

 ``` json
 {